arjobosh/arjobosh.github.io/README.md

 # arjobosh.github.io

-This repository contains various web implementations using HTML, CSS, and JavaScript.
+This repository contains various projects using HTML, CSS, and JavaScript, which follow from The Odin Project's Web Development 101 course.

-Visit arjobosh.github.io/[directory] to view.
+Joshua Arber